 - Ensuring that social workers and others who conduct child-welfare investigations are properly educated and trained about the history and impacts of residential schools.

 - Ensuring that social workers and others who conduct child-welfare investigations are properly educated and trained about the potential for Aboriginal communities and families to provide more appropriate solutions to family healing.

 - Requiring that all child-welfare decision makers consider the impact of the residential school experience on children and their caregivers.

 Why “In Progress?”

-Although there is no coordinated plan in place to monitor and assess neglect investigation across all jurisdictions – federal, provincial and territory – each government has initiated specific plans to directly address i, ii, and iii.
-National Professional Social Worker organizations address iv and v.
+Governments in all jurisdictions – federal, provincial and territory – have initiated specific plans to directly address 1, 2, and 3.
+National Professional Social Worker organizations address 4 and 5.

-- No formal mechanism in place at the federal, provincial or territory levels to monitor and assess neglect investigations but there are a number of initiatives under way in all jurisdictions.
+- No formal mechanism or coordinated plan in place at the federal, provincial or territory levels to monitor and assess neglect investigations

 - Canadian Association of Social Work Education Action Plan is being implemented.
 Canadian Association of Social Workers and Provincial Social Work organizations have multiple initiatives under way.

 New Brunswick has ended the use of Birth Alerts as of Oct.
 29, 2021 joining Saskatchewan (Feb.
 1 2021), PEI (Feb.
 5, 2021), Ontario (Oct.
 15, 2020), Manitoba (June 30, 2020) and B.C.
 (Sept.
 16, 2019)

 Jan.
 4, 2022: Assembly of First Nations – In a total settlement package valued at $40 billion, the AFN, the Government of Canada and other parties signed two Agreements-in-Principle on December 31, 2021.